chuvi-oocl/pos-machine-practice-2020-10-11-13-53-6-305/PDCA.md

 printReceipt
 P: 5 mins
 D: 3 mins
-C: Completed with in the time
+C: Completed within the time
 A: Keep on and try to arrange a proper time

 getDistinctBarcodes